tjboswell/TileSlider/README.md

 __Features:__
 * Upload your own image or select from a list of 8 preset images
 	* Creates a 3x3 to 10x10 sliding puzzle
 * Tracks high scores for different puzzle sizes
 	* Based on lowest time (also tracks moves)
 * Allows for clicking or sliding tiles
 * Hint button to show original image
 * Scales images to fit without stretching

+__To Run:__
+* Click the "Release" link from the repo
+* Download the latest version of TileSlider.zip
+* Extract the zip and run TileSlider.jar
+* Solve puzzles!